wking/swc-assets/checklists/instructors.md

 ### Checklist for SWC Boot Camp Instructors

 #### Before
-- Book your transport to the boot camp location and your lodging.
+- Book transport to the boot camp location, and lodging.
 (Save your receipts!)
-- Use material from SWC website and elsewhere to prepare your session(s)
+- Prepare your session(s)
+- Review Mike Jackson's <a href="http://www.software.ac.uk/blog/2013-01-08-top-tips-instructors-software-carpentry-boot-camp">Top Tips for instructors</a>
-- Prepare the materials you'll need for your session(s)
+- Prepare the materials you'll need:
     - data sets
 	  - cheat sheets
 	  - repositories
 	  - etc.
 	  - etherpad notepads

         You can set up as many etherpad notepads as you like.
-Stick to a sensible naming convention (e.g., <code>bootcampname-date-lesson</code>) so we can track down the etherpads later.
+Stick to a sensible naming convention (e.g.,
+				<code>bootcampname-date-lesson</code>) so we can track down the
+				etherpads later.
 Or create an account on etherpad.mozilla.org to automatically track the pads you create.

-- Make material, exercises and sample data available to attendees and other instructors
+- Make supporting material, exercises and sample data available to attendees and other instructors
-- Familiarise yourself with the other instructors' materials, in case someone can't make it to the boot camp
+- Familiarise yourself with the other instructors' materials, in case someone can't make it to the boot camp and you have to heroically step in
 - Set up the boot camp software on your laptop

 #### After